Jennie Bond: Life after the BBC

 Bond was also the host for the first series of Great British Menu, in which different chefs have to compete by cooking meals; the winner of the first series had the chance to cook for the Queen on her 80th birthday.
 Bond has presented the BBC's Cash in the Attic.
 In 2006, she was a celebrity guest on Stars in Their Eyes where she sang as Debbie Harry.
 She presented the second series of Great British Menu during April and May 2007.

 On 28 July 2007, Bond appeared in a special celebrity version of Who Wants to Be a Millionaire? with Michael Buerk to raise money for National Children's Home, the children's charity now called Action for Children.
 In a combined effort, they raised £64,000.
 On 22 August 2007, she presented an episode of Driving Me Crazy which saw her investigating whether the authorities are giving motorists excessive penalties through speeding fines and parking tickets.

 She has featured as the celebrity 'hider' in a 2008 episode of the CBBC show Hider in the House.
 In the show, she managed to complete all her challenges without being 'discovered'.
 She (also in 2008), hosted a show called Lost Royals.
 Bond took part in ITV's entertainment show Born to Shine in aid of Save the Children.

 She took part in a celebrity episode of The Chase in 2011, where she won £20,000 for the Devon Air Ambulance.

 In September 2012, Bond appeared alongside Susie Dent on the Channel 4 programme Countdown.

 Personal life

 In 1982 Bond married James W. Keltz.
-They have one daughter, born in 1990.
-The couple live in Devon.
+The couple have one daughter, born in 1990.
+They live in East Prawle, Devon, having moved from Muswell Hill, north London in 2004.